hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 It is useful to note that in these mechanisms is it the secondary that initiates the TLS connection to the primary for a XFR request, so that in terms of connectivity the secondary is the TLS client and the primary the TLS server.

+## TLS versions

+For improved security all implementations of this specification MUST use only TLS 1.3 [RFC8446] or later.

 ## AXoT mechanism

 The figure below provides an outline of the AXoT mechanism including NOTIFYs.